 - Water used throughout production is collected, cleaned and reused, and our recycling facility recirculates water for continued use.
 Solids are also removed from the water and repurposed in landfarming or animal bedding applications.

-- As part of our commitment to resource efficiency and conservation, any wastewater undergoes a treatment process to reduce Chemical Oxygen Demand (COD) by over 80 percent before it is released back to water bodies.
+- As part of our commitment to resource efficiency and conservation, wastewater undergoes a treatment process to reduce Chemical Oxygen Demand (COD) by over 80 percent before it is released back to water bodies.

 Why limiting water impact is now an expectation